 Your perception, which is your focus, changes as you spend more time on your own self development.
 As you start embracing yourself, what others say or think about you becomes less important and less hurtful.

 If you take a step back and look at it logically you encounter the following scenario: No one knows you better than you know yourself.
-Many of us are even struggling to fully understand/remember who we are at our core, so how can somebody else who can not see inside of you, feel like you or act like you understand or have any real idea of who you are.
-It is impossible; therefore their judgement is nothing but a guess at most.
+Many of us are even struggling to fully understand and remember who we are at our core, so how can somebody else who can not see inside of you, feel like you or act like you understand or have any real idea of who you are?… it is impossible!….therefore their judgement is nothing but a guess at most.

 The first thing to do when others try to put you down is to remind yourself that they are intimidated by you.
 If you didn’t intimidate them, if you were not important in their thoughts, they would not bother to try to put you down.